 Moderator, "Criminalization of Aviation Accidents," European Aviation Safety Seminar, Mar.
 10-12, 2008.
 Bucharest, Romania.

 Panelist, "Managing Scarce Airport Resources: Slots, Secondary Trading, Auctions, Congestion Pricing, and the Schedules Conferences," Feb.
 10-12, 2008.
 Buenos Aires, Argentina.

 Panelist, "Dealing with Airport Congestion and Delays," 2008 AAAE Aviation Issues Conference Agenda, Jan.
 6-8, 2008.
 Kona, HI.

-Panelist, "Claims Handling Developments Around the Word," Munich Liability Seminar of the European Air Law Association, Sept.
+Panelist, "Claims Handling Developments around the Word," Munich Liability Seminar of the European Air Law Association, Sept.
 21, 2007.
 Munich, Germany.

 Co-Chair, 27th Annual New York Air Finance Conference.
-Speaker: "Legal View: Liberalizing Airline Ownership and Control to Drive Growth," April 23-24, 2007.
+Speaker: "Legal View: Liberalizing Airline Ownership and Control to Drive Growth," Apr.
+23-24, 2007.
 New York, NY.

 Moderator, "International Opportunities, International Challenges," ABA Forum on Air and Space Law, Update Conference, Feb.
 1, 2007.
 Washington, DC.

 with honors, Editor, DePaul Law Review; Editor, A.S.I.L.S.
 International Law Journal